 How To Treat Elevated Lp(a)

 Some countries, such as the UK, regularly test their patients for Lp(a).
-But all countries are still waiting for final results to figure out which Lp(a) lowering treatments will actually lower the risk of atherosclerotic heart disease.
+But all countries are still waiting for final results to determine which Lp(a) lowering treatments will lower the risk of atherosclerotic heart disease.

 It’s important to recognize that statin therapy can sometimes elevate Lp(a).
-Again, this is the tough part of understanding the complicated interplay between the different key players in heard disease.
+Again, this is the tough part of understanding the complicated interplay between the different key players in heart disease.

 Fortunately, despite the rise in Lp(a) caused by statins, those at risk will still benefit from statin’s independent anti-inflammatory and LDL lower effects.